 - Non-alliance: JetBlue TrueBlue, Etihad Guest, Jet Airways JetPrivilege, Virgin Atlantic Flying Club

 What makes me skeptical is that this card’s earning would seemingly be too good.
-It combines the best of all possible worlds, the Platinum Card by American Express earns 5 points per dollar on airfare paid to airlines, the new American Express® Gold Card earns 4 points per dollar at US restaurants.
+It combines the best of all possible worlds, the Platinum Card by American Express earns 5 points per dollar on airfare paid to airlines, the new American Express® Gold Card earns 4 points per dollar at restaurants worldwide.
 And it would still offer 3 points per dollar at hotels, ground transportation and other travel plus two points per dollar in entertainment category which can be surprisingly broad.

 At the same time a year ago Citi said they were walking away from rich rewards because the space was too competitive.
 This would really ratchet up the arms raise, rather than signaling détente.